Teaching Symposium

 - Symposium acknowledged as “Presented by [Department]”

-- Logo featured prominently on all symposium materials (website, program, emails, social media, slides)
+- Logo featured prominently on all symposium materials (displayed on the program, emails, social media, slides)

 - Recognition in keynote introduction and post‑event communications